wish9-mu/MLQ_Bautista_DelaCruz_Respecio/README_simple.md

 ### `simple_main.py`

-- The main program that coordinates everything
+- The command-line version of the main program
-- Gets input from the user
+- Gets input from the user through text prompts
 - Runs the simulation
 - Displays results in a nice format

+### `simple_gui.py`

+- The graphical user interface version
+- Uses tkinter to create a user-friendly interface
+- Has tabs for different functions (Processes, Settings, Simulation, Results)
+- Shows results in tables and formatted text
+- Recommended for beginners who prefer visual interfaces

+### `launcher.py`

+- A simple launcher that lets you choose between GUI and command-line versions
+- Opens a small window with two buttons
+- Makes it easy to pick your preferred interface

 ## Key Concepts Explained